-Several times a year, law enforcement agencies throughout Texas initiate a so-called “No Refusal” weekend in an effort to deter drivers from getting on the road if they have been drinking.
-These initiatives are usually held for several days over holiday periods, including Thanksgiving, Christmas and New Years.
-During this time, law enforcement agencies implement resources that allow them to get warrants to quickly draw blood from suspected drunk drivers who refuse to give a breath or blood sample.
-Prosecutors widely support these efforts for the deterrent effect “No Refusal” initiatives and weekends in Fort Worth have on drinking and driving.
+In the past, these initiatives were usually held for several days over holiday periods, including Fourth of July, Labor Day, Thanksgiving, Christmas and New Years, in an effort to deter drunken driving.
+During this specified time periods, law enforcement agencies implemented resources that allowed them to get warrants to quickly draw blood from suspected drunk drivers who refuse to give a breath or blood sample.
+Prosecutors widely supported these efforts for the deterrent effect “No Refusal” weekends in Fort Worth have on drinking and driving.

-While the name of the initiative may lead you to believe that drivers do not have the right to refuse to give breath or blood, that is not the case.
+While the name of the initiative may lead you to believe that drivers do not have the right to refuse a breath or blood test, that is not the case.
 “No Refusal” actually means that a refusal won’t keep an officer from getting a warrant to obtain your blood.
 You can (and should) still refuse.

 The point of “No Refusal” is to put everyone on high alert that officers are watching for drunken drivers.
 The purpose is to discourage anyone who has been drinking from getting behind the wheel.
 But this does not mean you cannot refuse.
 Be aware that if an officer detects an odor of alcohol on your breath, he is likely to ask you to do field sobriety tests, which is likely going to lead to an arrest.
 Just because you have had a drink, does not mean you are intoxicated.
 It is legal to drive in Texas after you have been drinking, as long as you are not intoxicated.
 Yet, at the arrest stage, the officer is only trying to develop probable cause for the arrest.
 The question at that moment is not whether there is proof beyond a reasonable doubt that you are actually guilty.

-Do not consent to a breath or blood test.
-It’s important to note that if you refuse to take a breath or blood test in Texas, an officer must obtain a search warrant to obtain a breath or blood test.
+Do not consent to a breath or blood test if you have been pulled over for suspected drunk driving.
+It’s important to understand that if you refuse to take a breath or blood test in Texas, an officer must obtain a search warrant to obtain a breath or blood test.